plark-inc/hostship/README.md

 It downloads the correct archive for your platform, installs the `hostship` binary to `/usr/local/bin`.

-Once installed you can run `hostship update` at any time to download the  latest release, it automatically reinstalls the systemd service if active.
+Once installed, you can run `hostship update` at any time to download the  latest release, it automatically reinstalls the systemd service if active.

 ## Releasing